A poem for the East End Film Festival

-Tide is a long narrative poem that follows the river Thames from it’s tidal point to the estuary.
-It was commissioned by the East End Film Festival and incorporated into their branding and used in their festival trailer.
+Tide is a narrative poem that follows the River Thames from it’s tidal point to the estuary.
+It was commissioned by the East End Film Festival, incorporated into their branding and used in their festival trailer.
 It is currently being set to music by composer Donna McKevitt.
-Jan Noble is poet in residence of the East End Film Festival
+Jan Noble is poet in residence of the East End Film Festival.

 mocks the big fish as it drifts slowly East.

 East always East on the troubled current.